thriveweb/sailinginparadise/content/boatTours/2018-09-04-cruise-example-2.md

   Discover a new side to the Gold Coast aboard our Island Cruise.
 Sit back and enjoy 3 to 6 hours of bliss on the water aboard your own private catamaran charter!

-  Take in the sights of the picturesque and calm Gold Coast Broadwater, including impressive super yachts, Sea World, Palazzo Versace, South Stradbroke Island, Wavebreak Island and the Gold Coast Seaway.
+  Take in the sights of the picturesque and calm Gold Coast Broadwater, including impressive super yachts, Sea World, South Stradbroke Island, Wavebreak Island and the Gold Coast Seaway.

   We offer a laid-back cruise experience on a spacious sailing catamaran that you are sure to love whether you are seeking quality time with a special someone, entertaining clients or organising a birthday or hens party.